KDD-HIEPT/DeepLink/README.md

 ## Usage
 To run DeepLink, first clone the project to your python IDE (eg:Pycharm), then run the `main.py`.
+Our embedding method is introduced in the file `embedding.py`, which is a `random_walk` and `word2vec` implementation .
 >Note: you need to install the required libs.